What an exciting year for the Solo Travel Awards.

-Jumping in and sponsoring a program in its first year takes foresight and, in this case, an enthusiasm for travel and belief in solo travel.
+World Nomads jumped in and sponsored the Awards in its first year.
+That took foresight, an enthusiasm for travel, and belief in solo travel.
 World Nomads has all three.
-Yes, they are a different kind of insurance company.
+Yes, they are a different kind of travel insurance company and we are so pleased to have them back as a sponsor of the 2018 Awards.

 We approached World Nomads because they serve solo travelers well.
 Our analysis of costs and benefits of their insurance offering shows them to be the best value in many situations.
 You can read my analysis here: Going Alone?
 Travel Insurance is a Must.